AbstractUmbra/Hondana/README.md

   - Once this is exposed fully I will implement a richer interface.
 - Currently, if there are any errors in a chapter upload process, the error key does not contain filenames or identifiable information on exactly what file failed upload.
   - This means that I locally compare the succeeded files with the ones missing from the full response payload.
 The examples have been updated with how to check for an error.
+- Currently, the `Client.my_chapter_read_history` method will not work.
+It is disabled on MD's side due to an issue they had previously.
+If/when it is re-introduced the method will remain the same.

 ### Further information/tidbits
 - For a bit more clarity on a Chapter's `readableAt` vs `publishAt`, see [this page](https://api.mangadex.org/docs/dates/#readableat) on the MangaDex docs.